Gambling in Quebec

 Gambling in Quebec includes Casino gambling in most crowded cities of the region, Lottery, Société des casinos du Québec and Sports betting.
 Games of chance have existed during the prohibition era but became legal in Quebec only in 1985 when gambling was made legal in the country.
-Unlike most Canadian provinces where the minimum age for gambling is nineteen, in Quebec, along with Alberta and Winnipeg, you can play from the age of eighteen.
+Unlike most Canadian provinces where the minimum age for gambling is nineteen, in Quebec, along with Alberta and Manitoba, the minimum age is eighteen.

 Lottery

-The gambling in Quebec is controlled by a government corporation Loto-Québec.
+Gambling in Quebec is controlled by a government corporation Loto-Québec.
 It was created for control and operation of legal gambling authorities in Québec.
 To permit lottery schemes in provinces, Loto-Québec was started in December 1969 after the emendation of the Canadian Criminal Code and set up the first lottery in the country.
 The corporation began ticket sales for the monthly passive game Inter Loto fast on the heels of the foundation.
 The first drawing of that lottery was dated March 14, 1970.
 Additional games launched that year included the weekly Mini and the quarterly Super.

 In 1971, Loto-Perfecta was launched by Loto-Québec with a new mechanical wager-registration system.
 A differentiating feature of that lottery was the determination of its results - by horse races.
 Move towards a new era, and video games started in 1978 when Loto-Québec launched its first computerized terminal games.
 The first game title of that time, 6 /36 lotto, still exists and is available to play.

 Net revenues from Loto-Québec operations are turned over to the government, and the funds are used, in part, to finance health and education services, infrastructure improvements, and provincial debt reduction.